-Subject to the monetary limitation herein to political contributions, a judge or a candidate for judicial office\ may purchase tickets for political dinners or other similar dinner functions.
-Any admission price to such a political dinner or function in excess of the actual cost of the meal shall be considered a political contribution.
-The prohibition in Canon 5A(3) does not preclude judges from contributing to a campaign fund for distribution among judges who are candidates for reelection or retention, nor does it apply to contributions to any judge or candidate for judicial office.\
+Subject to the monetary limitation herein to political contributions, a judge or a candidate for judicial office may purchase tickets for political dinners or other similar dinner functions.
+Any admission price to such a political dinner or function in excess of the actual cost of the meal will be considered a political contribution.
+The prohibition in Canon 5A(3) does not preclude judges from contributing to a campaign fund for distribution among judges who are candidates for reelection or retention, nor does it apply to contributions to any judge or candidate for judicial office.

-Under this Ccanon, a judge may publicly endorse another a judicial candidate for judicial office.\ Such endorsements are permitted because judicial officers have a special obligation to uphold the integrity,\ and impartiality,\ and independence\ of the judiciary and are in a unique position to know the qualifications necessary to serve as a competent judicial officer.
+Under this canon, a judge may publicly endorse a candidate for judicial office.
+Such endorsements are permitted because judicial officers have a special obligation to uphold the integrity, impartiality, and independence of the judiciary and are in a unique position to know the qualifications necessary to serve as a competent judicial officer.

-Although family members of the judge's or candidate for judicial office\ family are not subject to the provisions of this C ode, a judge or candidate for judicial office\ shall not avoid compliance with this C ode by making contributions through a spouse or registered domestic partner\ or other family member.
+Although family members of the judge or candidate for judicial office are not subject to the provisions of this code, a judge or candidate for judicial office shall not avoid compliance with this code by making contributions through a spouse or registered domestic partner or other family member.